busoc/propsect/README.md

 * file.corrupted: information found in the size header is invalid

-If no mime types are set in the module config or none match, the plugin set the mimetype property to: **application/octet-stream;access=sequential,form=unformatted**
+If no mime types are set in the module config or none match, the plugin set the mimetype property to **application/octet-stream;access=sequential,form=unformatted**

-If no type is set in the module config, the plugin set the type property to:
-**medium rate telemetry**
+If no type is set in the module config, the plugin set the type property to **medium rate telemetry**

 ### hadock plugin